-Turkey Free Thanksgiving is celebrated on the fourth Thursday of November in America.
-The date breaks established traditions: but don’t be alarmed, there is nothing wrong with changes.
-It has long been customary that a turkey should be present on every table on a holiday.
-What if a person does not like meat or wants to taste other dishes?
-Are you from this number?
-Celebrate the holiday as usual, but without the baked turkey!
+Turkey-Free Thanksgiving is celebrated on the fourth Thursday of November in America.
+It is a break from established traditions, but don’t be alarmed – it is perfectly normal to make changes!
+It is customary that a turkey should be present on every table on the holidays, but what if someone does not like meat or wants to try something different?
+If you fall into this category, you can still celebrate the holiday without the roasted turkey!

-The first Thanksgiving was held in New England in November 1961.
-Some historians claim that at that time no one cooked a turkey, but duck and venison were in abundance.
-In the 19th century, Americans began to cook turkey more often for the holiday, everyone found the bird an ideal main course of the table.
-But it was difficult enough to feed her if the family had a problem with money.
+The first Thanksgiving was held in New England in November 1621.
+Historians believe that duck and venison were served, but not a turkey.
+In the 19th century, American families began to cook turkey more often for the holiday.
+It was sometimes difficult to feed a large bird if the family had financial problems.

-The idea to celebrate the holiday without turkey came from the vegetarian movement.
-The community argued that the state can live without a signature dish 1 day a year – it can be replaced by many others.
-Of course, the main goal was to convince not to eat meat on a permanent basis.
+The idea of celebrating the holiday without a turkey came from the vegetarian movement, which argued that it was possible to go without the traditional dish for one day a year.
+Their goal was to convince people to not eat meat on a regular basis.

 Did you know that a turkey:

-- was contenders for the heraldic symbol of America, but lost to the eagle;
+- Was a contender for the heraldic symbol of America, but lost to the eagle.

-- may have good flight performance: one case recorded 2 miles without a single landing;
+- Can have good flight performance – one case recorded two miles without a single landing.

-- skillfully picks up high speed right from the spot because of the massive wings;
+- Is able to pick up high speed right from the spot due to its massive wings.

-Celebrate Thanksgiving without a turkey.
-This is the best thing you can do today.
-Talk to your family about it and convince them to support the idea.
-Cook chicken, pork, beef… Or settle for fish – why not?
-Learn interesting recipes and create a completely different holiday menu.
+The best way to celebrate Turkey-Free Thanksgiving is to talk to your family about the idea and convince them to support it.
+Cook chicken, pork, beef, or fish – why not?
+Learn interesting recipes and create a unique holiday menu.

 Turkey Free Thanksgiving is observed on the fourth Thursday in November each year.